TheRealAnonymous008/quartz/content/details/engineering/systems/Systems and Models.md

 * *Information is the news of differences*.
 It talks about facts in the system which are relevant for the specific analysis being conducted.
 * *Knowledge is the base of patterned expectation*.
 We use knowledge to assess information.
-* *A crucial feedback loop is how information reinforces knowledge and knowledge gives more ways to interpret information*.
+* *A crucial [[Feedback Loop|feedback loop]] is how information reinforces knowledge and knowledge gives more ways to interpret information*.
 The [[Trade Offs#Freedom of Choice Trade-Off|tradeoff between flexibility and rigidity]] exists.

 * **Concepts** are neural-based models of other systems that we observe.
 	* More complex concepts are derived and constructed from simpler concepts.
 Neurologically, this involves forming links between neurons.